Science, Technology, Engineering, and Mathematics (STEM) Strand

 Advantages of the STEM Strand

-• Builds resilience in a safe environment by allowing students to experiment and to naturally experience failures as part of the learning process
+- Builds resilience by encouraging students to experiment and allowing them to fail as part of the learning process

 Possible College Courses Under the STEM Strand